-SSYEV from the UPPER and TOTAL watersheds was correlated with each of the four storm metrics tested (Figure 7), though the correlations with precipitation metrics were poor in the heavily forested UPPER watershed (Table 6).
-Pearson and Spearman correlation coefficients were similar, meaning the relationships were mostly linear in log-log space.
-Significant scatter was observed around all models, which reflects the changing sediment availability at the quarry and village, and the natural variability in the watershed response for different storm events.
+4.3.1.
+Selecting the best predictor of SSYEV

-Qsum was the best predictor of SSYEV for the UPPER watershed, and Psum was the best predictor for the TOTAL watershed, though Qmax was nearly as good a predictor for both watersheds.
-SSYEV is calculated from Q so it is expected that Qsum should correlate closely with SSYEV, as observed in other studies (Duvert et al., 2012; Rankl, 2004).
-Indeed the Qsum model for the UPPER watershed showed the highest coefficient of determination (r²), lowest RMSE, and highest Pearson and Spearman correlation coefficients (Table 6).
-Psum showed an equally high r² and a lower RMSE, but only for the TOTAL subwatershed.
-This suggests that sediment production is more related to discharge processes in the UPPER subwatershed, and more related to precipitation processes in the LOWER subwatershed.
+Qsum and Qmax were the best predictors of SSYEV for the forested UPPER watershed, and Psum and Qmax were the best predictors for the TOTAL watershed.
+SSYEV is calculated from Q so it is expected that Qsum should correlate closely with SSYEV (Duvert et al., 2012; Rankl, 2004).
 Discharge metrics were also highly correlated with SSYEV in the TOTAL watershed, suggesting discharge metrics are good predictors in both disturbed and undisturbed watersheds.
-Qmax was not the best predictor in either watershed, but performed well in both watersheds, with similar correlation statistics to both Qsum and Psum models.
-Most of the scatter in the Qmax-SSYEV relationship is observed for small events, and Qmax correlated strongly with the largest SSYEV values when most of the annual sediment load is generated.
+Most of the scatter in the Qmax-SSYEV relationship is observed for small events, and Qmax correlated strongly with the largest SSYEV values, when most of the annual sediment load is generated (Table 6).

+<Table 6 here please>

-Precipitation was measured at the quarry, which may reflect precipitation characteristics more accurately in the LOWER than the UPPER watershed.
+Precipitation was measured at the quarry, which may reflect precipitation characteristics more accurately in the LOWER than the UPPER watershed, and account for the lower correlation coefficients between precipitation and SSYEV_UPPER.
 SSY from the LOWER subwatershed is hypothesized to be mostly generated by hillslope erosion by sheetwash and rill formation at the quarry and on dirt roads, and agricultural plots, whereas SSY from the UPPER subwatershed is hypothesized to be mainly from channel processes and mass wasting.
 Mass wasting can contribute large pulses of sediment which can be deposited near or in the streams and entrained at high discharges during later storm events.
 Given the high correlation coefficients between SSYEV and Qmax in both watersheds, Qmax may be a promising predictor that integrates both precipitation and discharge processes.

+4.3.2.
+Effect of event size and watershed disturbance

-In all models, SSYEV from the TOTAL watershed was higher than from the UPPER watershed for the full range of measured storms with the exception of a few events that are considered outliers.
-These events could be attributed to measurement error or to landslides in the UPPER subwatershed and the increased sediment supply for that specific event.
+SSYEV from the TOTAL watershed was higher than from the UPPER watershed for the full range of measured storms with the exception of a few events that are considered outliers.
+The outlier events could be attributed to measurement error or to landslides or other mass movements in the UPPER subwatershed.
 The separation of multi-peak storm events, storm sequence, and antecedent conditions may also play a role.
 While the climate on Tutuila is tropical, without strong seasonality, periods of low rainfall can persist for several weeks, perhaps altering the water and sediment dynamics in the subsequent storm events.

-All model intercepts (α) were significantly different (p<0.01), but only the Qsum-SSYEV model showed significantly different (p<0.01) slopes (β).
+All model intercepts (α) were significantly different (p<0.01), but only the Qsum-SSYEV model showed significantly different slopes (β, p<0.01).
 The Qsum-SSYEV models indicate that SSYEV from the UPPER and TOTAL watersheds converge at higher Qsum values.
 Conversely, the Psum- and Qmax-SSYEV models show no change in relative contributions of SSY over the range of storm sizes (Figure 7).